 Now, when it comes to sound quality, we were extremely happy with this one.
 The drivers, which Bose doesn’t give a whole lot of detail on, they provide great mids and highs, and the vocals came through really strong and clear.
 It does a great job throwing sound around the room, too, so you do feel like there are extra speakers in the room.
 We know, that sounds kind of gimmicky, but it does.

-Bose gives you some accessories in the box, too, like an HDMI, an optical cable, and they also provide an adapt IQ headset which is used to optimize the sound coming out of the speaker based on the room where it’s located.
-Now, we didn’t need to use this feature, but it’s there for anyone who does.
+Bose gives you some accessories in the box, too.
+For example an HDMI, an optical cable, and they also provide an adapt IQ headset which is used to optimize the sound coming out of the speaker based on the room where it’s located.
+We didn’t need to use this feature, but it’s there for anyone who does.

 We really like this speaker.